Frank Field, Baron Field of Birkenhead: Personal beliefs

-Field has had a reputation for being an intellectual, a free-thinker and a maverick in the Parliamentary Labour Party.
-Inspired by his Christianity, he has taken a much more socially conservative stance on various issues particularly on the family, antisocial behaviour, immigration and welfare reform.
-He has also embraced calls for an English Parliament and called for a renegotiation of Britain's relationship with European Union, including changes to free movement of labour.
-He has voted for gay marriage and in favour of liberal legislation on gay rights since 1997.
-He is a member of the advisory board of Reform and of the generally conservative but also "broad church" magazine Standpoint.
-In May 2008, he said that Margaret Thatcher "is certainly a hero" and that "I still see Mrs T from time to time – I always call her 'Mrs T', when I talk to her."
-He regarded Thatcher as a friend, and believed in her self-help market philosophy.
+Field had a reputation for being an intellectual, a free-thinker and a maverick in the Parliamentary Labour Party.
+Inspired by his Christianity, he took a socially conservative stance on various issues particularly on the family, antisocial behaviour, immigration and welfare reform.
+He also embraced calls for an English Parliament and called for a renegotiation of Britain's relationship with European Union, including changes to free movement of labour.
+He voted for gay marriage and in favour of other gay rights legislation since 1997.
+He was a member of the advisory board of Reform Research Trust think tank and of the generally conservative but also "broad church" magazine Standpoint.
+In May 2008, he said that Margaret Thatcher "is certainly a hero" and that "I still see Mrs T from time to time – I always call her 'Mrs T', when I talk to her".
+He regarded Thatcher as a friend and believed in her self-help market philosophy.

 In 1999, based on his belief that Britain should find a sustainable non-political way to fund retirement, Field helped set up the Pension Reform Group, which promotes the Universal Protected Pension as the best means to reform pensions.

-Although there have been attempts to get him to defect to the Conservatives, they have been without success.
+Although there were attempts to get him to defect to the Conservatives, they were without success.
 In 2008, Field was named as the 100th-most-influential right-winger in the United Kingdom by The Daily Telegraph.
-Field supports the return of national service to tackle growing unemployment and instil "a sense of order and patriotism" in Britain's young men and women.
+Field supported the return of national service to tackle growing unemployment and instil "a sense of order and patriotism" in Britain's young men and women.
 In May 2010, Field endorsed Ed Miliband to become leader of the Labour Party to replace Gordon Brown.